isomerpages/ogp-buildforgood/index.md

   - infobar:
       subtitle: WHAT OUR BUILDERS SAID
       id: infobar
-      description: '"The hackathon gave me an opportunity to work on a topic I feel passionate about and felt could be improved. " — Jing Ru'
+      description: '" The hackathon gave me an opportunity to work on a topic I feel passionate about and felt could be improved. " — Jing Ru'
       button: Be a builder
       url: /builder